anton-k/handle-pattern-servant-app/README.md

 ```

 We can use `RecordWildCards` extension to bring all functions of the interface in
 scope of the function.
-This is our `import` for interfaces.
+This our `import` for interfaces.

 Also interfaces can be organised in groups: